 Which is your favorite and why?
 Comment below!

-Using Google’s list of top romantic comedy movies, we searched each film individually on Google Trends to find which state scored the highest.
-The top result is the designated film for that state.
-If any state came up twice, we used the film that was more popular over the last 12 months.
-If a state didn’t appear top for any of the movies, we searched through all of the films to see which ones came out on top in that state.
+Using IMDb’s list of the 75 most popular romantic comedy TV shows and movies (at the time of writing), we searched each title individually on Google Trends to find which state scored the highest.
+The top result is the designated title for that state.
+If any state came up twice, we used the title that was more popular over the last 12 months.
+Any title that didn’t come up as a topic on Google Trends (i.e. only a search term) was omitted to ensure a fair comparison.